yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

     - **type**: Type of key agreement method
     - **controller**: DID that controls this key agreement method
     - **publicKeyMultibase**: Public key information in Multibase format

+- **humanAuthorization**: Optional field that defines the public key information used for human authorization.
+The corresponding private key is used only when human authorization is required, for critical identity verification scenarios.
+  - **Sub-fields**:
+    - **id**: Unique identifier for the human authorization method.
+    - **type**: Type of the human authorization method.
+    - **controller**: DID that controls this human authorization method.
+    - **publicKeyMultibase**: Public key information in Multibase format.

 - **service**: Optional field that defines a list of services associated with the DID subject.
   - **id**: Unique identifier for the service.